moj-analytical-services/splink_synthetic_data/running_these_scripts.md

         "gen_uncorrupted_record": occupation_gen_uncorrupted_record,
         "corruption_functions": [{"fn": occupation_corrupt, "p": 1.0}],
         "null_function": basic_null_fn("occupation"),
-        "start_prob_corrupt": 0.1,
-        "end_prob_corrupt": 0.7,
-        "start_prob_null": 0.0,
-        "end_prob_null": 0.5,

     },
 ```

-This example will be used below to describe how it works.
+This example will be used below to provide more detail how it works.

-A rough sketch of the algorithm is as follows.

-- Take each input record (person) and convert the record into a dictionary called `formatted_master_record`

 For each item in the config

 - Apply the function provided at `format_master_data` and apply the function provided `format_master_data()`.
 This is sometimes needed to further prepare input data into something easy to corrupt.
 In our example, the function `occupation_format_master_record` is called.

 - Create an uncorrupted output record using the function provided at `gen_uncorrupted_record`, in our case `occupation_gen_uncorrupted_record`.
-This will often selects the 'best' item from the list of alternatives.
-It's main use is to turn the input data, which is often a list, into a single value
+Another good example is if we want to pick the 'best' name for a person out of a series of alternatives.

-- Create a series of corrupted records, using one or more corruption functions provided at the key `corruption_functions`.
-In this example it's a single function: `[{"fn": occupation_corrupt, "p": 1.0}],` but more could be provided. `p` should sum to 1.
+- Create a series of corrupted records, using one or more corruption functions provided at the key `corruption_functions` and the `null_function`.

-- With some probability, apply the function at the `null_function` key.
-Here we use a generic function `basic_null_fn` that results in null with some probability.
-A more sophisticated function could null out only parts of the information e.g. a middle name from a full name field.

-- The remaining keys `start_prob_corrupt`,`end_prob_corrupt`,`start_prob_null`,`end_prob_null` control the probability with which corruptions are applied.
-A linear interpolation is used such that these probabilities increase for each additional corrupted record generated for an individual.